themihirmathur/SpeechGrade/README.md

 ### **1. Speech Assessment**
 #### **Audio Transcription**
 - Users can upload audio files through a React-based client application.
-- The Flask server leverages OpenAI’s Whisper machine learning model for high-accuracy speech-to-text transcription.
+- The `Flask` server leverages `OpenAI’s Whisper` machine learning model for high-accuracy speech-to-text transcription.

 #### **Similarity Analysis**
-- Transcribed text is compared to a predefined target text (e.g., speeches or learning material) using Google's Generative AI.
+- Transcribed text is compared to a predefined target text (e.g., speeches or learning material) using `Google's Generative AI`.
 - The platform calculates a similarity score and provides detailed insights into alignment with the target text.

 #### **Results and Feedback**